 Also note, that once you’ve had a concussion, you’re 3 times more likely to experience another concussion than someone who hasn’t.
 (15)

-The Cornerstone Dizziness Clinic provides treatment for those suffering from post-concussion syndrome, by registered physiotherapists experienced in traumatic brain injury management.
-Cornerstone Physiotherapy has clinic locations in downtown and midtown Toronto, North York and Burlington.
+The Cornerstone Dizziness Clinics provide treatment for those suffering from post-concussion syndrome, by registered physiotherapists experienced in traumatic brain injury management.
+Cornerstone Physiotherapy has clinic locations in downtown and midtown Toronto, North York, Markham and Burlington.

 We can also provide consultations through virtual therapy sessions or a mix of in-clinic and remote physiotherapy.
 Call us today and get us on your team.
 Contact us here.